obliojoe/who-should-lose-data/README.md

 - ESPN scoreboard, per-game summaries, box scores, team leaders, injuries, depth charts, and news
 - nflreadpy tables (schedules, team stats, **play-by-play**, player stats, snap counts, depth charts, rosters, etc.) filtered to the requested week
-- Source HTML for the Sagarin ratings page
+- Source HTML for the Sagarin ratings page (reused by the cache builder when present)
 - A manifest linking each dataset to its on-disk path

 > **Tip:** Run `collect_raw_data.py` for each week you need in the aggregate metrics (e.g., `--week 1` up through the current week).
 The pipeline now reads the season-to-date play-by-play and player stats from `data/raw/`, so backfilling prior weeks ensures conversion and red-zone rates stay accurate. `generate_cache.py` will log a warning if the manifest is missing any required raw datasets.